 Once the determination has been made that a worker is in fact protected under the Jones Act, any and all of your offshore maritime injuries sustained during the course of his employment as a result of the employer’s negligence are covered.
 Additionally, a wrongful death action may be brought by the family of a worker whose death occurred as a result of the employer’s negligence.

 According to the U.S. Bureau of Labor Statistics, derrick operators and rotary drill operators face a higher than average rate of nonfatal injuries.
 Because the nature of offshore drilling work is inherently dangerous, extra precautions must be taken at all times in order to ensure the safety of these workers.
 Imperative to maintaining a safe work environment is ensuring that workers make use of proper protective equipment at all times and that effective safety regulations are in place to safeguard the health and well-being of employees.

-If you have been injured or lost a loved one in a maritime accident or offshore accident, call the San Antonio Maritime Injury Lawyer at Hill Law Firm today to discuss your case.
+If you have been injured or lost a loved one in a maritime accident or offshore accident, call a San Antonio personal injury lawyer at Hill Law Firm today to discuss your case.